Sir Joan – Sophisticated modern luxury, perfect to explore Ibiza Town and the island.

 - Private Transfer: We use and recommend Welcome Pickups car service.
 Booking through a private car service will cost only a bit more than a taxi – about €110 from Ibiza International Airport – but can be worth it to avoid the long taxi queue and for the convenience of paying ahead.

 - Handy to: Ibiza Town’s main clubs, Formentera boat, Dalt Vila.

 - Ages: Guests tend to be couples, groups of friends, or in town on business.
 All ages are allowed and cribs are available upon request, but there are no specific amenities offered for children and no kids’ menus in the restaurant.

 - Beach: The hotel’s right on the water, but it’s a working port.
-The nearest beach (Platja Talamanca) is a 20-minute walk (1 mile, 5-minute drive).
-Platja de ses Figueretes is a 30-minute walk (1.5 miles, 9-minute drive) while Platja d’en Bossa is a 10-minute drive (3 miles).
+The nearest beach (Platja Talamanca) is a 20-minute walk (1 mile).
+Platja de ses Figueretes is a 30-minute walk (1.5 miles) while Platja d’en Bossa is a 10-minute drive (3 miles).

 - View: The Penthouse suites (and some of the south-facing rooms on the upper floors) offer incredible views over Dalt Vila and the harbor.

 - Private Pools/Jacuzzis: No private pools or jacuzzis.